 The concealed carry permit is administered through your local Sheriff's office.
 All permits costs are non-refundable.
 The permit costs $90 for new permits and $75 to renew a permit.
 Click on the button above to start the application/renewal process.

-The Durham County Sheriff's Office online cost is $15.00 per fingerprint card set (2 cards), plus $3.68 processing and convenience fee.
+The Durham County Sheriff's Office online cost is $15.00 per fingerprint card set (2 cards), plus $4.93 processing and service fee.
 For every copy of fingerprints you select, you will get two (2) cards.
 E.g. if you select 1 fingerprint copy, you will get 2 cards.
 If you select 2 fingerprint copies, you will get 4 cards, etc. This online service is offered as a convenience to the community.
-The processing and convenience fee is not collected by the Sheriff.
+The processing and service fee is not collected by the Sheriff.
 This fee is paid to the company that provides this processing system to the public.